Why are Converse Laces Long? Also the Solution

 2. Bar lacing

-Bar lacing is a popular lacing technique that can give your Converse shoes a unique and stylish look.
+Bar lacing is a popular technique that can give your Converse shoes a unique and stylish look.
 It’s easy to learn, and you can do it in just a few simple steps.

 • Once the lace is inserted into the hole, pull it through until both ends of the lace are even.
 This will allow you to start the next step of lacing up your shoe.